Robolabo/Mereli/docs/_build/html/_sources/tutorials/worlds.rst.txt

 >>>     for t in range(2000):
 >>>         world.step() # Step a single simulation iteration.

 In this example we have created a square arena of 10x10 with a single e-puck robot.
+Before creating any world, the physics engine to be used must be instantiated.
+In this case the ``Engine3D`` physics engine implements realistic 3D physics simulation and renderings by means of the pybullet library.
+Other physics engines can be created and used to narrow the gap between simulation and reality (for instance, underwater dynamics, aerial dynamics, etc).
-The robot is positioned at coordinates [0,0,0] and with Euler orientation [0,0,0].
+The robot is positioned at coordinates
+[0,0,0] and with Euler orientation [0,0,0].
 Thereafter, the robot is registered using the method ``World.register_entity`` with the name ``'swarm_member_1'`` and attached to the group ``'swarm'``.
 Notice that in this simple example the robot is the only member of the group.
 The simulation is set up using the world as a context manager, so that the ``World.connect`` and ``World.disconnect`` methods are called